ciaramejia3/test.github.io/README.md

 A batch is created when a customer would like to view and work with a list of flitered items.
 For testing and development, we will create a Q0# batch.

-In this example, we will be gathering a list of products that have a lead time greater than 30 days.
+In this example, we will go through 5 steps in gathering a list of products that have a lead time greater than 30 days.

-### Copy and Paste
+### Step 1: Copy and Paste

 First, go to the development library (5DEV).
-There, copy the K3S_3Q01, which will be the outline program, found in the QRPGLESRC file from the 5MOD library and paste it into 5DEV.
+Then, copy the K3S_3Q01, which will be the outline program, found in the QRPGLESRC file from the 5MOD library and paste it into 5DEV.

 <p align="center">